Atlasov Island

-Atlasov Island, known in Russian as Ostrov Atlasova (Остров Атласова), or in Japanese as Araido (阿頼度島), is the northernmost island and volcano and also the highest volcano of the Kuril Islands, part of the Sakhalin Oblast in Russia.
-The Russian name is sometimes rendered in English as Atlasova Island.
-Other names for the island include Uyakhuzhach, Oyakoba (Ainu) and Alaid, the name of the volcano on the island.
+Atlasov Island (sometimes rendered as Atlasova Island, from Остров Атласова), also known as Alaid Island (阿頼度島, Araido-tō), is the northernmost island of the Kuril Islands, part of the Sakhalin Oblast in Russia.
+Located on the island is Alaid volcano, the highest volcano of the Kurils and one of the most active.

 The island is named after Vladimir Atlasov, a 17th-century Russian explorer who incorporated the nearby Kamchatka Peninsula into Russia.
 It is essentially the cone of the submarine volcano Vulkan Alaid protruding above the Sea of Okhotsk to a height of 2285 m.
 The island has an area of 119 km2, and is currently uninhabited.
 Numerous pyroclastic cones dot the lower flanks of basaltic to basaltic andesite volcano, particularly on the NW and SE sides, including an offshore cone formed during the 1933–34 eruption.